 CSPs consider 5G to be a critical use case for ONAP.
-The 5G blueprint is a multi-release effort, with Casablanca introducing some key capabilities around PNF integration and network optimization.
-Modeling and platform enhancements in Casablanca will set the stage for full 5G support in later releases.
+The 5G blueprint is a multi-release effort, with Dublin introducing several new improvements around PNF integration and network optimization.
+Modeling and platform enhancements in Dublin will set the stage for full 5G support in later releases.
 Given that the operators involved with ONAP represent more than 60% of mobile subscribers and the fact that they are directly able to influence the roadmap paves the way for ONAP to become a compelling management and orchestration platform for 5G use cases.